drewmiley/hey-rusty/README.md

 # `hey-rusty`

-Using a template for kick starting a Rust and WebAssembly project from [`rustwasm`](https://rustwasm.github.io/book/).
+Using a template for kick starting a Rust and WebAssembly project from [`rustwasm`](https://rustwasm.github.io/book/) and also [`create-wasm-app`](https://github.com/rustwasm/create-wasm-app)

+Implements a simple react component to leverage rust examples.

 ## To run